MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Workspaces Introduction.md

 You can use Ed Workspaces by yourself, or invite another person or group of people to collaborate with where you call all see and work on the same code simultaneously and collaboratively.

-Workspaces support for most programming languages and tools, full filesystem with multiple files and folders, frontend and backend web development, Unix shell, and database support.
+Workspaces support for most [[Programming Languages]] and tools, full filesystem with multiple files and folders, frontend and backend web development, Unix shell, and [[Database]] support.

 Also supports runnable Jupyter and RStudio notebooks.